 The SPARK program provides a research experience unlike any other with some of the nation's leading scientists at the Moffitt Cancer Center.
 Applicants should note that participation represents a 10-week commitment.
-We offer several start dates, to accommodate every accepted student.
+Several start dates are offered to accommodate every accepted student.
 Participants will be training for 40 hours per week on a research-based project.
-Due to the intensity of the program, applicants are discouraged from taking summer classes or maintaining employment.
+Due to the intensity of the program, applicants are prohibited from taking summer classes or maintaining employment.

 Please note that the SPARK program does not provide housing or housing allowance for interns.
 Students are responsible for securing their own housing and transportation.

 Students will have the opportunity to join labs in diverse fields, including but not limited to:

 Integrated Mathematical Oncology

 Tumor Microenvironment and Metastasis